Cornell-Tech-Urban-Tech-Hub/horizon-scan-2024-dev/src/content/markdown/page-about.md

 ref: about-page
 ---

-Intelligence for Climate Adaptation is an ongoing effort initiated in 2024 by the Urban Tech Hub at Cornell Tech.
+Intelligence for Climate Adaptation is an ongoing collaboration initiated in 2024 by the Urban Tech Hub at Cornell Tech and UrbanAI.
 The purpose of this project is to provide a curated body of knowledge on anticipated developments in AI their application to urban climate adaptation and resilience.

 ## Team

-Dr. Anthony Townsend, Principal Investigator
+Dr. Anthony Townsend, Cornell Tech, Principal Investigator

+Hubert Beroche, Urban AI, Principal Investigator

-Yixuan Wang, Research Coordinator
+Yixuan Wang, Cornell Tech, Research Coordinator

-Ben Oldenburg, Design
+Ben Oldenburg, Oldenburg Design, Design

 ## Contact